sodareverse/VACStatus/README.md

 ### NVidia Drivers
 Do not update your NVidia graphic drivers, with this you might trigger a ban.

+### AMD Drivers
+Do not update your AMD graphic drivers, with this you might trigger a ban.

 ### Undetek.com status
 Undetek.com is currently Undetected.